ErnestoMoraTellez/Election_Analysis/README.md

 -------------------------------------------------------------------------------------------------------------------------------

- "4a: Write an if statement that checks that the
-        "county does not match any existing county in the county list. if county not in county_options:
+     "4a: Write an if statement that checks that the "county does not match any existing county in the county list. if county not in county_options:

                 "4b: Add the existing county to the list of counties. county_options.append(county)

                 "4c: Begin tracking the county's vote count. county_votes[county] = 0

             "5: Add a vote to that county's vote count. county_votes[county] += 1

 -------------------------------------------------------------------------------------------------------------------------------

 Ones we have our list with all the counties and the total votes, we calculate the percentange of it and print the result.

 -------------------------------------------------------------------------------------------------------------------------------

-txt_file.write(election_results)

     "6a: Write a for loop to get the county from the county dictionary. for county  in county_options: